reapp/reapp-ui/docs/core/animations.md

 Given a ref and optionally a source, returns an object of styles at the current animation state.

-If no source is given, it will check the current components `this.animationSource` value.
+If no source is given, it will check the current components `this.props.animationSource` value.

 You can define transforms using our syntax, such that transforms will return a string that handles: